a-hakim/senangwebs-jot/README.md

 # SenangWebs Jot (SWJ)

-SenangWebs Jot (SWJ) is a simple JavaScript tool that lets you copy text from HTML elements with a single click.
+Lightweight JavaScript tool that lets you copy text from HTML elements with a single click.

 ## Features